The Apocalypse Chapters

-What we called our lives is behind us, and our future might as well be as far away.
-I don’t mourn for the loss of civilization, for I believe that all civilizations are destined to fall.
+What we called our lives was behind us, and our future might as well be as far away.
+I don’t mourn for the loss of the civilisation in which I lived, for I believe that all civilisations are destined to fall.
 But what about our future?
 How can we build anything when these creatures, shadows of ourselves, are coming back from the dead?
 It’s incomprehensible.
 Maybe a philosopher could explain it better than me.
 I’m just a father who’s gotta look upon the face of his son every day and know that somewhere inside he blames me for what happened.
-I twisted off the cap of the plastic bottle I was carrying in my duffel bag and put the bottle in the hand’s of my boy.
+I twisted off the cap of the plastic bottle I was carrying in my duffel bag and put the bottle in the hands of my boy.
 He didn’t let his eyes stray from the campfire.
 I saw him bend his neck as he watched a spray of embers shower from a collapsing log.
 I was never much of a theist, nor did I ever really comprehend the concept of a soul.
 But I feel now that if the soul exists then the light it produces is cold, like the glimmer from a distant moon.

 I Buried You

 In the living days his name was John Wilkins.
 That’s what they called him.
 They, the outsiders.
 They, the day runners.
 They, the ones who married and raised children and drank sweating bottles of beer on summer days when the Scottish sky looked like something from the coast of the Costa Brava.
 John Wilkins never understood the common man.
 He felt as though on the day of creation he was made different.
 But John Wilkins knew exactly how to act like a common man.
 And that’s exactly what he did.
 Those who knew John never really knew him, but their words were always positive and kind, never ill or violent or with bad intentions – they were distant, yes, but they were never intentionally made to harm.
 John was just like one of them, they thought, an average Joe who wouldn’t, couldn’t, hurt a fly.
 But John, like most people, had secrets.